hufeng/node-dubbo/docs/web/Errors.md

 # Working with errors

-All errors are represented by [`DubboError`]([dubbo-js/packages/dubbo/src/dubbo-error.ts at dubbo3 · apache/dubbo-js (github.com)](https://github.com/apache/dubbo-js/blob/dubbo3/packages/dubbo/src/dubbo-error.ts#L26)), a subtype of the built-in `Error` class.
+All errors are represented by [`DubboError`](https://github.com/apache/dubbo-js/blob/dubbo3/packages/dubbo/src/code.ts), a subtype of the built-in `Error` class.
 Using a try-catch block, we can catch any error that occurred during a call:

 ```tsx
 import { DubboError } from "@apachedubbo/dubbo";